stacygaudreau/stacygaudreau.com/stacygaudreau.com/content/projects/tradekeeper/index.md

 All of the application's screens/views and components were designed and mocked up in Figma.

 ![UI and UX being designed in Figma](./images/figma.png 'UI and UX being designed in Figma')

+## What's next?

+TradeKeeper will **soon be feature complete** and available to demo fully on your mobile device.
+This project page will be updated with a demo link when the deployment is available to check out!